 To get under the screen of an iMac, you’ll need the specific opening pick and suction cup tools, then the double-sided tape designed only for iMacs to put it back together.
 This tape is pretty hard to find online, so you might want to get help through a repair technician.

-A lot of times we get clients with computers that they tried to fix themselves but made the situation even worse.
+A lot of times we get clients with computers displaying pc hardware failure symptoms, causing them to try and fix the problem all by themselves, but made the situation even worse.
 Understanding what you can do and what you should do with these repairs are very important.
 When accidents happen during a DIY repair project, they can often make things even harder to fix.
 There are a few common mistakes that amateur home repairers make while trying to fix a problem on their computer.

 We’re always here to help.
 As a highly-rated computer repair service in Sydney, we can help you diagnose and repair any computer issue.
 From Apple Macbooks to laptops and desktop PCs, we’re experts in the field.
 Our friendly repair technicians can also offer advice on computer upgrades, virus removal, and more.
 Give us a call at 1800 85 83 82 or come on down to our Inner West store today!